Confusedaff/BAK-Industries/README.md

-Creating a web where users can explore uniques web through categories.
+Creating a web where users can explore uniques web's through categories.